Trowlesworthy 1 on Dartmoor

 Blocking stone at the lower end of the Assycombe row on Dartmoor.

-Blocking at the lower end of the Hurston Ridge stone row on Dartmoor.
+Blocking stone at the lower end of the Hurston Ridge stone row on Dartmoor.

 Blocking stones were probably erected to denote the end of the row and may have intended to prevent or least indicate that movement beyond that spot was not “permitted”.

 Callanish, North avenue forms part of an impressive complex

 At least 17 double stone rows can also be described as avenues, where the gap between the lines of stones is greater than 3m.
 Thirteen of these sites are composed mainly of large stones and they are or would have been amongst the most visually impressive of the British stone rows.

 Avenues are found either in close proximity to other avenues such as the pairs at Broomend of Crichie, Avebury, Lacra and Stanton Drew or form part of complexes such as Callanish, Shap, Askham Fell, Cerrig Duon, Minions and Butterdon.
 The only exceptions are the rows at Commondale Moor, The Nine Stones and Threestoneburn House all of which are of less than plausible identification.
 Most of the avenues have terminal stone circles, although the avenue at Askham Fell has a kerbed cairn instead and those at Piles Hill, Lacra SW and The Nine Stones have neither stone circles or cairns.
 Most of the avenues include large stones, but at Cerrig Duon tiny stones were deployed instead.
 At Commondale Moor, Minions and Askham Fell smaller stones were used, providing further evidence of dilution of the original concept of grand avenues leading from impressive stone circles.